riju-maiti/etcd-test-composer/README.md

 `docker build . -f Dockerfile.client -t etcd-client:latest`

-3. run `docker-compose up` from the root directory to start all containers defined in `docker-compose.yml`
+3. run `docker-compose up` from the config directory to start all containers defined in `docker-compose.yml`

 4. After the client container has signaled `setupComplete` (or printed `cluster is healthy`), you can run the parallel driver 1 to many times via `docker exec`: